Lenubolim/Unet_pytorch/README.md

 # Unet_pytorch
-Unet in pytorch , aimed to classify only one kinf
+Unet in pytorch , aimed to classify only one kind

+# Train
+python UnetTrain.py

+# Test
+python UnetTest.py